NathanaelBlackbourn/arkhangelsk/README.md

 Laboration 1.
 Individuellt arbete.

-JavaScript basics course
+JavaScript basics course.
-Exercise 1
+Exercise 1.
-Individual task
+Individual task.

-* Brief *
+*Brief*
 'I den här laborationen skall du skapa en textbaserad interaktiv upplevelse där användaren kan göra förändringar i en värld.'

 'In this exercise you will created a text-based interactive experience where the user can make changes in a world.'

 # Solution
-* Plot *
+*Plot*
 2045, Gertrud Rask Land, Greenland.

 A huge explosion occurs at a mining operation within the arctic circle.
 The cause of the explosion is unknown.
 The player and their team of three scientists are sent to investigate.